Misterio77/website/_src/index.md

 ## Tech and design

-I've been into computers, science and math since i was little.
-I love Linux (FOSS in general), CLI programs, customization, and graphic design.
+I've been into computers, science and math since I was little.
+I love Linux, Free Software, CLI programs, and design.

-I enjoy modern and egornomical languagens, strong typing and high performance are nice to have.
+I enjoy working with modern and productive programming languages, strong typing and high performance are always nice to have.

-I favor minimalism and composability in tools.
-I currently use [NixOS](https://nixos.org), [SwayWM](https://swaywm.org/), [Neovim](https://neovim.io), [Qutebrowser](https://qutebrowser.org), [NeoMutt](https://neomutt.org/) as daily drivers.
+My current tools of choice are: [NixOS](https://nixos.org), [SwayWM](https://swaywm.org/), [Neovim](https://neovim.io), [Qutebrowser](https://qutebrowser.org), [NeoMutt](https://neomutt.org/).

 ## Other stuff

 I'm a huge fan of space and science fiction genres (games, books, artwork).

 I love animals (I have five cats and a dog), the planet, and the people who live in it.

-## Causes

-Studying at one of the big public universities of Brazil, meeting all sort of amazing people, and witnessing injustice has shaped how i think.

-I'm an free software, environmental, queer, anti-capitalist, and education activist.